hamzanadeveloper/React-Sweeper/README.md

 ## React-Sweeper

-Welcome to React Sweeper!
+Welcome to React-Sweeper!
 This is a Minesweeper game I built in an evening using React.
 The following technologies were used:

 - React (with Hooks!)
 - Create-React-App